- A few dog breeds on this list include Pomeranian, Shih Tzu, and Silky Terrier.

-- The Maltese dog breed is known for it’s stunning white coat and their adorable personalities.
+- The Maltese dog breed is known for its stunning white coat and adorable personality.

 There are differences between dogs that are pretty, dogs that are cute, and dogs that are beautiful.
 A pretty dog is a dog that is pleasing to look at but doesn’t fill the onlooker with awe.
 A person wants to play with a pretty dog.

 Though an Afghan hound or a borzoi may be perfectly happy to engage in a game of fetch or roll around in the grass it’s tough to imagine these most beautiful dogs doing something so undignified.
 Types of cute dogs are usually small, have round heads, or just give a general impression of roundness.

 They often have big, pleading eyes.
 These breeds are much like puppies even when they’re grown or frankly, human babies.